saltstack-formulas/graphite-formula/README.rst

 ``graphite``
 -------

 Installs all dependencies and the graphite packages themselves, sets up a minimal system including supervisor to run carbon and django and nginx as the proxy.

-Please note that this is a very basic (and monolithic) formula, not necessarily intended for production use yet.
+Please note that this is a very basic (and monolithic) formula, not necessarily intended for production use.